JianLoong/jianloong.github.io/cv.md

 ### Summary

-Apassionate educator and technology lover with excellent programming and communication skiils.
+A passionate educator and technology lover with excellent programming and communication skiils.
 Organised and driven with the innate ability to stay on the task.

 #### Teaching Experience